AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/number-input.md

 There are several reasons why it is beneficial to include a numeric input component in an Adaptive Form, including:

-*   **Mathematical Operations**: Numeric fields can be used to perform mathematical operations such as addition, subtraction, multiplication and division.
+*   **Mathematical Operations**: Numeric fields can be used to perform mathematical operations such as addition, subtraction, multiplication, and division.

-*   **Data Range**: Numeric fields can be used to set a range of valid values through the use of min, max, and step attributes.
+*   **Data Range**: Numeric fields can be used to set a range of valid values by using min, max, and step attributes.

 *   **Dynamic Content**: Numeric component can be used to display dynamic data based on the form fields.